Nebraska Revised Statute 60-484

 (c) An applicant may present other documents as proof of identification and age designated by the director.
 Any documents accepted shall be recorded according to a written exceptions process established by the director.

 (8) No person shall be a holder of an operator's license and a state identification card at the same time.
+A person who has a digital image and digital signature on file with the department may apply electronically to change his or her Class O operator's license to a state identification card.

 - Laws 1929, c.
 148, § 1, p.
 512;